|

 The Family Tree diagrams and reports are generated from my GeneWeb database.

-The clickable symbols and notation used are:
+The clickable symbols and notation used in the family trees and transcriptions are:

 William EASTERBROOK married to Eliza SMITH o John Thomas | Surnames are in capitals and are omitted for descendants taking the same surname.
 Married women are always referred to by their birth name.
 In this example, Thomas is son John's middle name (not capitalised) and his surname is EASTERBROOK (implicitly from his father). |

 Sarah ?
-Sarah ?? ?
+Sarah x ?
 SMITH ? ?
-N K | A ? for a surname means it is not yet known, usually a married woman where all source documents use her married name. ?? means that the name is also currently unknown, but other information is known. ? for a first name means a woman has changed her name on marriage but I cannot find any details of the husband. ? ? is an unknown spouse that further research may name.
+N K | A ? ?? or x for a name means it is not yet known such a married woman where all source documents use her married name. ? ? is an unknown spouse that further research may name.
 N K is Not Known, such as the father for an illegitimate birth when missing from the birth certificate (these are unlikely to ever be resolved).

-| 30 July 1827 September 1827 1827 ca1827 | Full dates are exact, normally use the Gregorian Calendar, and have been obtained from certificates or similar sources.
+| 30 July 1827 30/07/1827 1827/07/30 September 1827 1827 ca1827 | Full dates are exact using the Gregorian Calendar except where indicated, and have been obtained from certificates or similar sources.
+Common form or international notation is used (the mixed order notation common in North America is not used).
 Dates with only months are estimated, often from the BMD index, and therefore may be 3 or more months out.
 Just a year may be incorrect by a year or two. ca means the date is uncertain by more than a year or two.
 See below for more information on dates. |

-&1856 +1856 /1856 | & denotes the marriage date. + indicates date of death / denotes before. |
+| &1856 +1856 /1856 | & denotes the marriage date. + indicates date of death / denotes before. |

 - Internet Explorer: Choose View->Text Size from the menu bar.